92VV3M42d3v8/Qubes-Privacy-Doc/README.md

    Searx will continue to run until the terminal window is closed.
 (You'll probably want to get around this and allow it to run indefinitly.
 This can be done by running the application in the background.

-   Press CTRL + C to stop the current instance from running and then enter the command below:)(untested)
+   Press CTRL + C to stop the current instance from running.

-       nohup python searx/webapp.py &

 9. Now run a browser in same VM and open  http://127.0.0.1:8888

 10. Now shut down this App VM.